-In this paper, we describe a Graphical Users Interface (GUI) written in MAT-LAB to deal with the normalization of microarray data.
+In this paper, we describe a Graphical Users Interface (GUI) written in MATLAB to deal with the normalization of microarray data.
 In our opinion, not enough importance has been given yet either to the assessment of the effect of the normalization on the data or to the study of the most suitable normalization methods according to the experimental design.
 To aim these objectives, a great variety of normalization methods were implemented in the interface here described, allowing the user to visualize the data before and after every step of the normalization process.
 Our interface suggests an example of what should be done using also other softwares such as R.

-The features implemented in this interface were validated using data sets from microarray experiments carried out for Mycobacterium tuberculosis by the Bacterial Microarray Group St.George's Hospital, Medical School in London and for Strepto-myces coelicolour by the Streptomyces group at UMIST.
+The features implemented in this interface were validated using data sets from microarray experiments carried out for $Mycobacterium\ tuberculosis$ by the Bacterial Microarray Group St.George's Hospital, Medical School in London and for Streptomyces coelicolour by the Streptomyces group at UMIST.

-Introduction
+1 Introduction

 Two color microarrays measure the relative abundance of messenger RNA (mRNA) of thousands of genes in two different samples.
-To obtain an estimator of the mRNA abundance, the two pools of mRNA from the cell populations to be studied are reversed transcribed to complementary DNA (cDNA) and labelled using two different fluorescent dyes (usually cyanine dyes Cy3 and Cy5), as described in [4] and [11].
+To obtain an estimator of the mRNA abundance, the two pools of mRNA from the cell populations to be studied are reverse transcribed to complementary DNA (cDNA) and labelled using two different fluorescent dyes (usually cyanine dyes Cy3 and Cy5), as described in Eisen and Brown (1999) and Schulze and Downward (2001).
 The two pools are then combined and applied to the microarray itself, where products of the polymerase chain reaction (PCR) generated from cDNA libraries or clone collections were printed as spots at defined locations.
 Labelled cDNA or genomic DNA (gDNA) in the pools hybridize to complementary sequences on the array and unhybridized DNA is washed off.
 The slide is then scanned using two different wavelengths and the intensity of the same spot in both channels is compared.
 This results in a measurement of the ratio of transcript levels for each gene represented on the array.

 The statistical analysis starts with the scanning file itself.
-Different location parameters for the distribution of the pixels in a particular spot are given (e.g., mean, median, mode, standard deviation) and the most suitable one to explain the intensity value of a given spot in both channels should be chosen.
+Different location parameters for the distribution of the pixels in a particular spot are given (e.g., mean, median, mode) and the most suitable one to explain the intensity value of a given spot in both channels should be chosen.
 The scan file gives the location parameters for both channels foreground intensities (Cy3 and Cy5) and for their background.
 The background intensity measures the intensity of the mRNA that binds to the slide even if there is no material spotted.
 Using all this information the next step is to filter those spots with bad quality that should not be used for further analysis.
-Yet, before proper analysis of the data we need to normalize the data in order to remove all the non-biological variation introduced by the experimental process and to enable the comparison of the intensity values within and across slides.
+Yet, before proper analysis of the data their need to be normalized in order to remove the non-biological variation introduced by the experimental process and to enable the comparison of the intensity values within and across slides.
+However, these correction methods might introduce additional noise or could even falsely transform the data if the assumptions they made are not carefully observed.
+The GUI here described can help in the detection of over-fitting or additional noise introduced.